Mental Health Facilities Winfield, IL

 Evangelical Child And Family Agency - 3.0 miles from Winfield, IL

 Evangelical Child And Family Agency is a mental health clinic in Wheaton, IL, located at 1530 North Main Street, 60187 zip code area.
 Evangelical Child And Family Agency provides outpatient treatment.
-Evangelical Child And Family Agency offers couples/family therapy, dialectical behavior therapy and activity therapy to seniors 65 or older, young adults and adults.
-Additional services offered at Evangelical Child And Family Agency include psychosocial rehabilitation services, court-ordered outpatient treatment and case management.
+Evangelical Child And Family Agency offers activity therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Additional services offered at Evangelical Child And Family Agency include family psychoeducation, case management and intensive case management.

 Learn More